 Speaking of electric mixers, if you happen to be interested in them as collectibles there’s a Yahoo group called “We Actually Collect Electric Mixers" or WACEM for short, with more than 2,000 members.
-While most people have never heard of it, the group is a really useful resource to find out more about unusual mixing devices you might run across or to obtain accessories for restoration project you're in the midst of completing.
+While most people have never heard of it, the group is a really useful resource to find out more about unusual mixing devices you might run across or obtain accessories for restoration projects you're in the midst of completing.
 And if you decide to ardently collect mixers, like the folks in the group, you'll feel right at home there.

 Limitations of Vintage Small Appliances